 Interfaith Action of Evanston is "a non-profit organization whose mission is to bring together communities of faith and spirit to serve people who are hungry and homeless and to express shared values through action and interfaith dialogue."
-The Chicago Zen Center is a member of Interfaith Action and supports its work with an annual monetary contribution.
-In addition, sangha members have banded together to host a soup kitchen, while others have volunteered their time individually.
+The Chicago Zen Center is happy to be affiliated with Interfaith Action.
+In the past, sangha members have banded together to host a soup kitchen, while others have volunteered their time individually.
 More information can be found on their

-The Kannon Society is a committee whose purpose is to coordinate assistance to members in need.
+The Kannon Society is a committee of the Center whose purpose is to coordinate assistance to members in need.
 We all occasionally face difficult circumstances where a little support – financial, logistical, physical or emotional – can make a big difference.
 The Kannon Society stands ready to gather whatever human and material resources might best address the need.
-Just notify any of the Kannon Society members, or email , to see what might be arranged.
+Just notify any of the Kannon Society members, or email firstname.lastname@example.org, to see what might be arranged.

 Current Kannon Society members:

 The operations of the Kannon Society are funded by member donations, not from the general Zen Center funds.
 If you wish to make a donation to the Kannon Society, please indicate on your donation that this is your intention.